FINNISH COMICS SOCIETY

 The Finnish Comics Society was founded in conjunction with an international exhibition in Helsinki in 1971.
 It is an association of makers, readers, collectors and researchers of comics.
-It presents comics both to the wider public as well as to the cultural establishment.
-The association aims to promote the awareness and critical reading of comics and to gain respect for the art form.
-The quality and appreciation of Finnish comics is boosted by the development of various official support mechanisms.
-In the past few years, many new culture and export projects as well as new websites and web services have been started by the Society.
+The society presents comics both to the wider public as well as to the cultural establishment.
+It aims to promote the awareness and critical reading of comics and to gain respect for the art form.
+In recent years the association has been active in launching several new cultural export projects as well as new websites and online services for comics lovers.

-The main event of the society is the annual Helsinki Comics Festival, which is the biggest comics event in Finland and in Northern Europe and has been organized since 1979.
-The festival offers various kinds of events, like panels, interviews, exhibitions, workshops and performances.
+Helsinki Comics Festival is the biggest comics event in Finland and in Northern Europe and has been organised since 1979.
+The festival offers events such as the comics market, Small Press Heaven, panel discussions, interviews, exhibitions, workshops and performances.

-Sarjainfo, founded in 1972 and the oldest and largest magazine of its kind in Finland, is published by the Finnish Comics Society four times a year.
+Sarjainfo is Finland's only journal on comics.
+It was lauched in 1972 and is published by the Finnish Comics Society four times a year.
 It charts the past and present of comics, presenting news and reviews as well as interviews with both Finnish and foreign cartoonists.
-Members of the Comics Society get the subscription and the magazine is on sale at bookshops and events.
+Members of the Comics Society get the subscription and the journal is on sale at bookshops and events.

 Finnish Comics Society / Comics Center